apache/accumulo-website/_docs-2-0/getting-started/quick-install.md

 3. (Optional) Review the memory settings for the Accumulo master, garbage collector, and monitor in the `JAVA_OPTS` section of `accumulo-env.sh`.

+The `accumulo-client.properties` file is used by the Accumulo shell and can be passed to Accumulo clients to simplify connecting to Accumulo.
+Below are steps to configure it.

+1. Set {% plink -c instance.name %} and {% plink -c instance.zookeepers %} to the Accumulo instance and zookeeper connection
+   string of your instance.

+2. Pick an authentication type and set {% plink -c auth.type %} accordingly.
+The most common `auth.type` is `password` which requires {% plink -c auth.principal %} to be set and {% plink -c auth.token %} to be set the password of `auth.principal`.
+For the Accumulo shell, `auth.token` can be commented out and the shell will prompt you for the password of `auth.principal` at login.

 ## Initialization